Department of Economics

 “Reducing Bureaucratic Corruption: Interdisciplinary Perspectives on What Works” with Jordan Gans-Morse, Mariana Borges, Theresa Mannah-Blankson, Andre Nickow, and Dong Zhang, World Development, May 2018, vol. 105, pp. 171-188 [Link to a Journal Article]

-“Social Media and Protest Participation: Evidence from Russia” with Ruben Enikolopov and Maria Petrova, Revised and Resubmitted to Econometrica
+“Social Media and Protest Participation: Evidence from Russia” with Ruben Enikolopov and Maria Petrova, Revise and Resubmit at Econometrica (2nd round)

 Abstract: Do new communication technologies, such as social media, reduce collective action problem?
 This paper provides evidence that penetration of VK, the dominant Russian online social network, affected protest activity during a wave of protests in Russia in 2011.
 As a source of exogenous variation in network penetration, we use information on the city of origin of the students who studied together with the founder of VK, controlling for the city of origin of the students who studied at the same university several years earlier or later.
 We find that a 10% increase in VK penetration increased the probability of a protest by 4.6%, and the number of protesters by 19%.
 At the same time, VK penetration increased pro-governmental support, with no evidence of increased polarization.
 Additional results suggest that social media has affected protest activity by reducing the costs of coordination, rather than by spreading information critical of the government.
 We find that cities with higher fractionalization of network users between VK and Facebook experienced fewer protests, and there is a critical mass of VK users necessary to jumpstart the protests.
 Finally, we provide suggestive evidence that municipalities with higher VK penetration received smaller transfers from the central government after the occurrence of protests.